 Currently Sarah is in her second year of running a writing club at Brumfield for fifth grade students.
 It is through the collaboration with both a student and a special education colleague, that the club was so successful in its first year.
 Sarah believes in the power of collaboration and published her first book, Riz’s Righteous Reveal, in the summer of 2018, that includes a student illustrator who is a former student and club member.

 Star Friend teaches English and Creative Writing at Handley High School in Winchester.
 Before teaching, she worked as a nonfiction writer covering news, education, and culture.
-She is the adviser for Handley’s literary magazine and a teacher consultant for the Shenandoah Valley Writing Project.
-She lives in Winchester.
+She is the advisor for Handley’s literary magazine and a teacher consultant for the Shenandoah Valley Writing Project.
+She also has experience with self-publishing.
+Her most recent book “Fishing for a Friend” is a children’s story available on Amazon.

 A current 4th grade teacher, Moriah Rush taught 4th grade in Warren County, Virginia, for five years, and is now teaching 4th grade in Loudoun County, Virginia.
 She has enjoyed writing since she was a young child, and used reading and writing as a way to deal with the struggles she experienced growing up.
 She is a Google Certified Educator and a Teacher Consultant for the National Writing Project.